nwthomas/system-design/concepts/key-characteristics-of-distributed-systems.md

 Redundancy has a cost, and a reliable system has to pay that to achieve such resiliance for services by eliminating points of failure.

 ## AVAILABILITY

+This is "the time a system remains operational to perform its required function in a specific period.
+It is a simple measure of the percentage of time that system, service, or a machine remains operational under normal conditions."

+Aircraft can fly for many hours a month without much downtime - This is high availability.

+Availability should take into account maintainability, repair time, spares available, and other considerations.

+_NOTE: Reliability vs. Availability - If a system is reliable, it is available.
+But an available system is not necessary reliable.
+Read that again.
+This is possible by minimizing repair time and ensuring that spares are always available when they are needed.
+For instance, a system might launch with many sevurity risks but is always available.
+In a later year of operation, it might experience breaches.
+This might result in downtime.
+This is a system that is available (at least initially) but not reliable._

 ## EFFICIENCY